Electrification of hydraulic cylinders

 Hydraulics in mobile use: proven – but with side effects

-Wherever high forces, long strokes and extremely tight installation spaces do not strictly require hydraulics, it is worth considering an electric alternative.
+Wherever high forces, long strokes and extremely compact installation conditions do not necessarily require hydraulics, it is worth considering an electric alternative.

 Electric cylinders with integrated SPAT® drives

-Instead of oil, valves and hoses, electromechanical cylinders use a screw drive, electric motor and electronics.
+Instead of oil, valves, and hoses, electromechanical cylinders use ball or roller screw drives, electric motors, and electronics.
 SPAT® supplies compact drives with high power density that can be mounted directly on the cylinder.

 Recover energy instead of heating oil – recuperation during lowering